GSAS admitted women for advanced degrees.

 At least four weeks prior to the submission deadline, you must notify your department of your intent to submit your dissertation.
 This early notification period will provide the department sufficient time for the Director of Graduate Studies (DGS) to approve dissertation readers before the March submission deadline.

 The process for assigning readers is determined by the department, which is responsible for confirming the qualifications, contact information, and willingness of all readers before notifying the Graduate School of these appointments.
+All appointments of readers are subject to review by the associate dean.

 The Dissertation Submission Office will distribute the hard copy versions of the dissertation as soon as they are submitted to the Dissertation Submission Office.
 The dissertation will be sent to the reader’s mailing address as supplied by the department.
 Each reader will receive a special email notification that the dissertation has been submitted and a link to access the web-based Online Reader’s Report (ORR).